devkit-labs/Notifier/README.md

-   onshow?: (event: Event) => void; // Show handler renotify?: boolean; // Whether to replace previous notifications requireInteraction?: boolean; // Keep notification visible until user interacts showOnSourceTab?: boolean; // Whether to show when user is on source tab (from where notification was triggered, In case you want to handle it using your application UI, default: true) silent?: boolean; // Whether notification should be silent timestamp?: number; // Custom timestamp title?: string; // Alternative title (use parameter instead)
+   onshow?: (event: Event) => void; // Show handler renotify?: boolean; // Whether to replace previous notifications requireInteraction?: boolean; // Keep notification visible until user interacts silent?: boolean; // Whether notification should be silent timestamp?: number; // Custom timestamp title?: string; // Alternative title (use parameter instead)